 Pakistan as an economy leaped directly from being an agriculture economy to working in the tertiary sector (services sector) while bypassing the manufacturing sector.
-The transition from agriculture to services sector was not accompanied by the development of human resource and required level of industrialization.
+The transition from agriculture to services sector was not supplemented by the development of human resource and required a certain level of industrialisation.
 This skipping of the phase where agri-economies evolve into industrial / manufacturing, created disparity in the skillset and income of the workforce.
 The table below highlights the share of employment by each major economic sector.
 It has remained static throughout.
 Moreover, the skill requirement in the agriculture and manufacturing sector is also very low.
-As agriculture and industry employs the highest number of workforce, our majority of labor force is unskilled, less productive, and mostly underpaid (Figure 5).
+As agriculture and industry employs the highest number of workforce, our majority of labour force is unskilled and consequently unproductive (Figure 5).
 Resultantly, it affects the quality of the products they produce.